The Atheist Bible, CC-BY Fabian M. Suchanek

 at the firefighter station in Lagos, Portugal (freedom of panorama)

 Thus, altruism may ultimately not be so altruistic after all.
 Individuals appear to be altruistic mainly for egoistic reasons — namely to feel good.
-While this poses a problem from a philosophical and religious point of view, it does not from an evolutionary point of view: the helper’s high is the way that evolution found to make us care for each other.
+While this poses a problem from a philosophical and religious point of view, it does not from an evolutionary point of view: The helper’s high is the way that evolution found to make us care for each other.

 If you need the threat of eternal torture to be a good person,